Skip to main content

 Customizing components

 Many companies have their own design system and typically want any developed applications to match their design.
-With Plotly Dash, you can relatively easily convert your companies components (Especially if they are React components) to Dash components.
+With Plotly Dash, you can relatively easily convert your companies components (especially if they are React components) to Dash components.
 They even provide a template to start with.

 Alternatively, if you just want something that looks good without too much customization Dash Bootstrap Components or Dash Mantine Components are good alternatives to the dash core components.